Convection Patterns in Nonequilibrium Kawasaki Dynamics at Low Temperature: Macroscopic Description

 Such curvature terms are excluded because only currents of order \(1/L\) are retained in the present description.
 In a more refined treatment, the interfacial densities in Eq.~\eqref{eq: magnetization interfaces} acquire corrections proportional to the inverse radius of curvature, i.e., of order \(1/L\).
 These small variations generate currents scaling as \(1/L^2\), giving rise to slow mean-curvature motion~\cite{bray_1994}.

-When the temperature profile is not uniform, microscopic steady currents appear that scale as \(1/L\) (or possibly larger), see Fig.~\ref{fig: scaling currents} and the discussion in Section~\ref{sec: scaling current}.
-Because these dominate over mean-curvature contributions, curvature effects are expected to play little or no role in shaping macroscopic steady profiles out-of-equilibrium.
-This expectation is consistent with our numerical results, such as the right panel of Fig.~\ref{fig:equil and non equil} and the right panel of Fig.~\ref{fig: densities and currents}, where interface shapes clearly deviate from mean-curvature behavior.
+When the temperature profile is not uniform, microscopic steady currents appear that scale as \(1/L\), see Sec.~\ref{sec: scaling current}.
+Because these dominate over mean-curvature contributions, curvature effects play little role in shaping macroscopic nonequilibrium steady profiles, see e.g.\@ the right panels of the right panel of Figs.~\ref{fig:equil and non equil} and \ref{fig: densities and currents}, where interface shapes clearly deviate from mean-curvature behavior.